 - Natural light is the best, but many get an energizing mood boost, by a so-called SAD Light Box / LED sunlamp.

-#3 Food-Mood Connection: The food – mood connection is strong.
+The food-mood connection is strong.
 By eating healthy, and avoiding processed foods, you are already on the right track.

-Vitamin D and Serotonin are known mood boosters.
+Vitamin D and Serotonin have known mood boosters.
 The importance of serotonin has been highlighted as it is a chemical messenger that acts as a mood stabilizer and produces healthy sleeping patterns.
-The level of serotonin is low in those that suffer from depression, and also dips for heathy people during the darker months.
-This ‘feel good’ chemical isn’t easily found in foods, however serotonin is synthesised from the amino acid tryptophan.
+The level of serotonin is low in those that suffer from depression, and also dips for healthy people during the darker months.
+This ‘feel good’ chemical isn’t easily found in foods, however, serotonin is synthesized from the amino acid tryptophan.

 - Serotonin levels can be increased naturally by eating certain foods.
 The relationship between tryptophan and serotonin is part of what’s commonly considered the food-mood connection.
 Foods high in protein, iron, riboflavin, and vitamin B6 all tend to contain large amounts of the amino acid.
 For inspiration check out our next post on which foods to choose to boost your serotonin.